 To give roasted zucchini some flavor, you need to dress it up.
 Here’s the best way to roast zucchini IMHO 🙂

 - Coat it with a mixture of olive oil, fresh Parmesan cheese, minced garlic, salt and pepper.
 (Add herbs if you like).

 - Roast it for 12-15 minutes, then switch to broil for couple of minutes if you like.

 I consider this an easy recipe for roasted zucchini because there is:

 - no pre-salting

 - no flipping the zucchini during roasting as you would with zucchini rounds.

 What to serve with roasted zucchini

-With a light preparation, this parmesan roasted zucchini compliments most proteins well.
+With a light preparation, this parmesan roasted zucchini compliments most proteins well and is a great side.
 Here are a few favorites to serve with the recipe:

 - simple herb roasted salmon